Midwest Ephemera just started its third year as an official Illinois business entity, so it seems like a good time for an update.

 Keep us in mind for any projects, and remember we’re happy to work on- or off-press.
 Aside from letterpress printing, we do graphic design, photography, illustration, typesetting, production, print brokering, and pretty much anything related to the graphic arts.
 And if we can’t find it, we’ll put you in good hands somewhere else.
 Thanks for being part of our progress!

-So the holidays are weird for me, both on a personal and professional level.
-I’m an atheist anti-capitalist, but I still love Christmas and many of its traditions, especially spending time with family.
+The holidays are weird for me, both on a personal and professional level.
+I’m an atheist anti-capitalist, but I still love Christmas and many of its traditions.
 I really like giving and getting gifts, but I get hung-up on avoiding chain stores and shitty corporations and mass-produced planned-obsolescent proprietary landfill.
 I end up paralyzed by the whole process.

-So here are a bunch of local (or small, family/friend-owned) businesses to support, not only during the holidays, but year-round.
-When you buy from these folks, know that you’re feeding good people and their families, not providing an unsustainable ROI for investors.
+So here is a Chicago-centric list of local/small, family/friend-owned businesses to support, not only during the holidays, but year-round.
+When you buy from these folks, know that you’re feeding good people and their families, not providing an unsustainable R.O.I. for investors.

 Let me start with my own small business, Midwest Ephemera.
 I don’t really have much in the way of products, but we’re here for all your printing, design, and photography needs.
-These are confusing and expensive services, but I love holding your hand and making you part of the process to create something special.
-Same deal with my shopmate C’mon Home, my success is linked to Matt’s, so don’t feel like you’re going to hurt my feelings if you think he’s a better fit for your project.
+All these services can be confusing and expensive, but we’re able to guide you through the process of making something truly special.
+Same deal with my shopmate C’mon Home… my success is linked to Matt’s, so don’t feel like you’re going to hurt my feelings if you think he’s a better fit for your project.

-I’m sure in writing this monster list, I’ve forgotten many lifelong friends, sorry, please remind me and I’ll add you.
+I’m sure in writing this monster list, I’ve forgotten many lifelong friends, sorry, if you’d like to be included, please ask!

-Thriftbooks (online) I sure as f**k wouldn’t be offended if you gifted me a used book (or two) instead of wasting $35 on a new one (See also: records) So cheap.
-Open Books a great browsable local resource for used (and new) books Quimby’s the Chicago book/zine institution Matter (Denver) the mighty Rick Griffith’s bookstore/giftshop
+Thriftbooks.com I sure wouldn’t be offended if you gifted me a used book (or two) instead of spending $35 on a new one (See also: records).
+Thriftbooks is so cheap I kinda feel like I shouldn’t tell people about it Howling Pages Comic books/zines/graphic novels in Chicago Open Books a great browsable local resource for used (and new) books Quimby’s a Chicago book/zine institution Matter (Denver) the mighty Rick Griffith’s bookstore/giftshop, heavy on art, design, and social issues.
+Three Cheers Press our friend Cory Wasnewski has an amazing new book Instrumental, compiling his letterpress prints of musical instruments, great for any music lover!

-Tarnish local shop w/great gifts, esp for women motorcyclists Vespa Club of America store, or a gift membership Lambretta Club USA store, or a gift membership Scoot 66 Tours (L.A.)
-Vespa Route 66 tours Also: support your local scooter shops and small businesses (Too many to list, ask for specific references based on location/needs!)
+Tarnish local shop w/great gifts, esp for women motorcyclists Vespa Club of America store, or a gift membership Lambretta Club USA store, or a gift membership Support your local scooter shops and other small businesses (Too many to list, ask for specific references based on location/needs!)

 Buy used!
-Thrift stores are pretty picked-over these days and but ask your friends and keep an eye out on the neighborhood swap lists, people have good stuff they don’t use and are often happy to sell it.
+Thrift stores are a bit picked-over these days, but ask your friends and keep an eye out on the neighborhood swap lists, people have good stuff they don’t use, and are often happy to sell it.
 Look on Etsy and eBay for long-lost souvenirs of childhood or mementos with personal relevance to a friend.
 Most books, records, CDs, DVDs, video games are available used for a fraction of the price and you’re keeping stuff out of landfills.
 Have you ever seen how many $3 Crock Pots are stacked up at every thrift store?
 Who is buying a new Crock Pot?

 In the year since we printed the first Spinvite™ we put the whole project on the back burner to complete some other projects (listed here).
 But we’ve never stopped dreaming about paper records.
 We have big plans for the Spinvite, and as such, we applied for a trademark towards the beginning of the year.
 The process is slow, but we recently received a notification from the Trademark Office that everything’s on track and it should be finalized soon.
 In the meantime, we’ve been doing R&D and saving money to invest into some upgrades that’ll improve the product and bring down the cost and production time.